Storing User-Specific Information with JSONs

 # Read in the JSON file

-user_info <- jsonlite::read_json("user.json")
+user_info <- RJSONIO::fromJSON(content = "user.json")

-my_data <- read.csv(file = file.path(dropbox, "2024_data.csv"))
+my_data <- read.csv(file = file.path(user_info$dropbox_path, "2024_data.csv"))

 Now everyone in your group can use the same script because their personal file paths are readily accessible without needing to be hard-coded!
 The same theory applies to any other piece of information your group finds it valuable to store in the JSON.

-Help with Absolute File Paths
+Bonus: Help with Finding File Paths